MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-710-onelake-audit-events-not-show-microsoft-365-admin-center.md

 ## Solutions and workarounds

-Starting May 5, 2024, you can see basic audit events for OneLake.
+Starting May 5, 2024, you can see audit events for OneLake.

 ## Next steps